Technologx/Butler/README.md

 The settings are created with a builder, and all the callbacks are handled through EventBus.
 Possible events posted: AppLoadingEvent, AppLoadedEvent, AppSelectionEvent, RequestEvent Each with their own helper methods.
 Subscribe to these events anywhere!
+Please note that all eventbus posts are stickied as a user can always quit the view.
+Handle them accordingly and look at the samplea app for further help.

 To apply, add the following to your root build.gradle: